ros-navigation/docs.nav2.org/docs/tutorials/docs/get_backtrace.md

 - Launch the parent launch file in a terminal
 - Launch the server’s node in another terminal following the instructions in [From a Node]().

-#### NOTE
+!!! note

     Note that in this case, you may need to remap or provide parameter files to this node if it was previously provided by the launch file.
 Using `--ros-args` you can give it the path to the new parameters file, remaps, or names.
 See [this ROS 2 tutorial](https://docs.ros.org/en/rolling/Guides/Node-arguments.html) for the commandline arguments required.

     We understand this can be a pain, so it might encourage you to rather have each node possible as a separately included launch file to make debugging easier.
 An example set of arguments might be `--ros-args -r __node:=<node_name> --params-file /absolute/path/to/params.yaml` (as a template).

 Once your server crashes, you’ll see a prompt like below in the specific server’s terminal.
 At this point you can now get a backtrace.